Fix: “A device which does not exist was specified” on Windows

 Opening Device Manager

-2. Expand the Disk Drives option
+2. Expand the Disk Drives category to view your connected drives.

 Uninstalling Hard Drive